lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

   22620     132   25504   48256    bc80 /Users/Luppy/PineTime/pinetime-rust-mynewt/bin/targets/nrf52_boot/app/boot/mynewt/mynewt.elf
 ```

 # More Enhancements for PineTime Bootloader

+While writing this article, PineTime Firmware Developers have provided plenty of valuable feedback.
+Here are the proposed enhancements based on their feedback...

 1. __Boot Graphic Compression:__ Reserving 112 KB of SPI Flash Memory for the Boot Graphic seems rather excessive.
 Surely we can compress the RGB555 bitmap and save space?